epiphyt/embed-privacy/readme.txt

 == Changelog ==

+= 1.4.7 =
+* Fixed displaying embeds on mobile devices while using Divi
+* Fixed the output of assets
+* Improved regular expression for Google Maps

 = 1.4.6 =
 * Fixed an issue where JavaScript assets may be missing for the opt-out shortcode